klambycom/nothing/DID.md

 ![Layered view](layered.png)

-Atomic services har en egen funktionalitet som inte är beroende av andra services.
+Atomic services has its own functionality that is not dependent on other services.

-En service description innehåller information om en service.
-Bland annat namn, a list of supported operations, address.
+A service description contains information about a service.
+Among other names, a list of supported operations, and address.

-Composite services är andra services ihopkopplade baserat på ett workflow, som förklarar hur services ska how to compose them.
-En workflow engine används för att execute the workflow.
+Composite services are other services connected based on a workflow, which explains how to compose the services.
+A workflow engine is used to execute the workflow.

-Service registry används för att registrera och lookup services med hjälp av en service description.
+Service registry is used to register and lookup services using a service description.

 ### 2.2.
 Logical View